Rationalizing Path-Independent Choice Rules: Introduction

-Ordinal concavity is weaker than \textit{M$^{\natural}$-concavity} \citep[Proposition 5]{hakoyeyo2022}, which is a standard notion of concavity used in the discrete convex analysis literature. \citet{fujis03} show that the \emph{gross substitutes property} of \cite{kelso82} is equivalent to M$^\natural$-concavity.
-Therefore, one implication of our result is that the difference between the gross substitutes property and the substitutes condition (or path independence) can be attributed to the difference between M$^\natural$-concavity and ordinal concavity.\footnote{To be more precise, this statement holds for rationalizable choice functions that satisfy the substitutes condition and for path-independent choice rules.
-In fact these two classes of choice rules are the same.} Submodularity is another well-known condition that is often associated with a variety of substitutability notions.\footnote{For instance, M$^{\natural}$-concavity, or equivalently the gross substitutes condition of \citet{kelso82}, implies submodularity \citep{murota2001}.
-See \citet{lehmann2001combinatorial} for the relationship between different properties including the gross substitutes and submodularity conditions.} However, submodularity and ordinal concavity are logically unrelated, and in fact rationalizability by a submodular function does not imply path independence.\footnote{An example is available from the authors for each of these two claims.} At a high level, one of our contributions is to identify an appropriate condition on utility functions that is tightly connected with path independence and the substitutes condition.
+\cite{hakoyeyo2022} show that ordinal concavity is implied by \textit{M$^{\natural}$-concavity},\footnote{See also \cite{murota2024note}.} which is a standard notion of concavity used in the discrete convex analysis literature. \citet{fujis03} show that the \emph{gross substitutes property} of \cite{kelso82} is equivalent to M$^\natural$-concavity.\footnote{M$^\natural$-concavity is also equivalent to the \textit{single-improvement property} introduced by \cite{gul99}; see Corollary 19 of \cite{murota2003new}.} Therefore, one implication of our result is that the difference between the gross substitutes property and the substitutes condition (or path independence) can be attributed to the difference between M$^\natural$-concavity and ordinal concavity.\footnote{To be more precise, this statement holds for rationalizable choice functions that satisfy the substitutes condition and for path-independent choice rules.
+In fact, these two classes of choice rules are the same.}